 Benefits of Fixed Geometry Bearings

-No metal to metal contact between shaft and bearing while the machine is operating.
-Dampened, low-oscillation, noise and wear-free shaft operation.
-If the oil supply is operating properly, in theory unlimited bearing service life is given.
+No metal to metal contact between the shaft and bearing while the machine is operating.
+Dampened, low-oscillation, noise, and wear-free shaft operation.
+If the oil supply is operating properly, in theory, unlimited bearing service life is given.

 |Bore||Peripheral speed*||Surface pressure*|

 |Cylindrical||0 - 35 m/s (0 - 115 ft/s)||0,2 - 5 mPa (30-700 psi)|

 |Lemon Bore||25 - 80 m/s (80 - 260 ft/s)||0,2 - 4 mPa (30 - 600 psi)|

 |3 - Lobe||30 - 100 m/s (100 - 330 ft/s)||0,1 - 3,5 mPa (20 - 500 psi)|